Best Blenders (2026)

 At under $100, the NutriBullet Full-Size Blender Combo offers 1,200 watts, a 64-ounce pitcher, and two personal cups (32 oz and 24 oz).
 Three precision speeds plus pulse and an Extract program handle most blending tasks competently.
 Multiple review sites rank it the best blender to buy overall considering its strong build, great performance, and affordable price point. [src4, src6]

 Wirecutter's pick for best personal blender, the NutriBullet Pro 900 offers the best balance of power, simplicity, convenience, and price.
-Tom's Guide awards it the bronze medal among all blenders.
 Its 900-watt motor buzzes up smoothies in under 60 seconds, and the cups are dishwasher-safe.
-Ideal for single-serve smoothies and protein shakes. [src1, src3, src7]
+Ideal for single-serve smoothies and protein shakes.
+In April 2026, Tom's Guide's bronze-medal slot moved from the Pro 900 to the new Ninja BlendBoss, but the Pro 900 remains the value champion at $85. [src1, src3]

 Decision Logic